DeNepo/ux-ui-design/README.md

   - Contribute to your classmates' Home Pages.
 They will not give you access to their repo, so you will need to use a Fork and comment in issues/PRs as an outside collaborator.
   - Make a contribution to your CSS Framework's repository.
 This doesn't need to be anything fancy, whatever you are comfortable with!

+You home page is a never-ending project.
+You can continuously improve it as you learn more, and we will rebuild it again at HYF after you learn about JavaScript APIs.
+The goal in these two weeks is only to make a solid start, not make everything perfect.

 #### Checklist(s)

 ```markdown